canyonwalker: Roll to hit! (d&d)

 ...but a hobgoblin SWARM gets interesting!
 (Mar 2026)

 The first picture above is, I think, from one of the editions of D&D by Wizards of the Coast, the publisher.
 It's maybe 4th Edition?
 And the second image, the one immediately above, is a fun picture I found online with a bit of searching.
 I think it's fun because it helps convey OMG there's a bunch of hobgoblins swarming you!
-I adapted with labels (the high-contrast text I added) and printed them on 3x5 card stock.
-I keep the cards in a cardholder on the gaming table to indicate who's turn it is in the combat.
+I adapted the art with labels (the high-contrast text I added) and printed them on 3x5 card stock.
+I keep the cards in a cardholder on the gaming table to indicate whose turn it is in the combat.

 After the game I turned to AI to help illustrate some scenes from the attack.
 Here's an AI visualization in the same vein as when the PCs were interrogating the caravan leader: